COVID-19 – Stress and Anxiety Support

 Our Registered Mental Health Nurses are passionate about working with you to develop a unique care plan suited to your needs.
 Support includes monitoring and controlling symptoms, medication management and working to rebuild self-esteem and confidence.

 If you, or someone you care about, are feeling overwhelmed with emotions such as sadness, depression or anxiety our caring Registered Mental Health Nurses are able to assist with a range of support services including via the phone, video calls or home visits.
 Individualised access to 24/7 expertise is also available.

-Managing Anxiety and Stress during the Coronavirus Pandemic
+Managing Anxiety and Stress during the COVID-19 Pandemic

 We all react differently to stressful situations.
-How you respond to the Coronavirus pandemic may depend on factors such as your background, the community you live in or any pre-existing mental health conditions.
+How you respond to the COVID-19 pandemic may depend on factors such as your background, the community you live in or any pre-existing mental health conditions.
 Depression, Anxiety, PTSD and Obsessive Compulsive Behaviour are just some of the disorders which may cause their sufferers to feel overwhelmed and therefore more anxious.
 This in turn affects daily life and the ability to care for oneself and complete basic tasks.

 Those who may respond more strongly to the stress of a crisis include: